digipolisgent/api-guidelines/Guidelines.md

 | @version         | Logstash format version (e.g. 1)
 | message          | Formatted log message of the event
 | logger_name      | Name of the logger that logged the event
-| X-Correlation-Id | Correlation ID header of the request
+| correlation_id   | Correlation ID header of the request
 | level            | String name of the [level of the event][log4j-levels]
 | level_value      | Integer value of the [level of the event][log4j-levels]
 | stack_trace      | (Only if a throwable was logged) The stacktrace of the throwable.
 Stackframes are separated by line endings.